Quality Dental Implants in Greenwich, South London

 If you're looking for affordable 'dental implants near me' in Greenwich, South London, our highly rated specialists can help replace missing teeth to restore the health and vibrancy of your smile.

-Benefit from the impressive implant skills and over 57 years combined dentistry experience of our implant team which includes:
+Benefit from the impressive skills and 57+ years combined dentistry experience of our implant team which includes:

 - Principal dentist Dr. Harneet Mangat (GDC No: 69327): Over 27 years extensive dentistry experience and is a chairman on the General Dental Council's (GDC) fitness to practice panel

 - Specialist Periodontist Dr. Nick Vyas (GDC No: 66111): Over 30 years extensive dentistry experience and has limited his clinical practice to Periodontology, Implantology, Oral Medicine and Dento-alveolar Surgery

 Specialist dental implant referrals in London

 As well as treating private dental implant patients, we also accept specialist dental implant referrals for patients from fellow dentist across London.

 Please see our dedicated dental referrals page to start the referral process.